ricardo-719/motivateme-website/README.md

   - [File] feedstyle.css

     This is the CSS file corresponding to the feed page.
-CSS files has been separate it for clarity and better organize the files.
+CSS files has been separated it for clarity and better organize the files.

   - [File] indexstyle.css